HF 8106

 Prescribed Diet

 Diet changes can make it easier and safer for your child to swallow.
-This could mean different food textures and/or thicker liquids.
+This could mean different food textures and/or thicker liquids are recommended.
 Your child may be prescribed a different solid diet type and/or different liquid texture from the lists below.

 Different Solid Diets